used with permission from HP Technology at Work

 For extra security, HP Elite PCs include HP ProtectTools, a portfolio of built-in security technologies that encrypt hard drives, permanently delete unwanted data and restrict unauthorized access.
 The HP t610 Flexible Thin Client series provides BIOS security for mobile devices that protects data and helps ensure that only authorized people can access your network.

 Devise a disaster plan

 In the event that a security breach such as a lost device or an online attack does occur, have a disaster plan in place to limit the risk to your business, and make sure that all employees are aware of the protocol.
-Refer to these tips on how to keep your business moving during a disaster.

 Review and update security regularly

 Staying prepared is the best thing you can do to protect your business.
 Review your security plans and practices regularly and update them to reflect the new threats that pop up.
 Hire penetration testers to test your security and always test your backups as well.
 Also make sure that your IT manager is actively implementing patches and security updates.

 None of these measures will guarantee protection from security threats, but practicing all of them will definitely decrease the vulnerability of your business.
 One thing is for sure—crossing your fingers and hoping “it won’t happen to me” will never be effective.

 Bryan Antepara is a leader in Cloud engagements with a demonstrated history of digital transformation of business processes with the user of Microsoft Technologies powered by the team of eMazzanti Technologies engineers.